GeV-scale dark matter with $p$-wave Breit-Wigner enhanced annihilation

-As discussed in Sect.~\ref{sec:model}, the peculiarity of our model is the non-trivial dependence of the dark matter annihilation cross-section with the dispersion speed $\Sigma^2$, which, in the Breit-Wigner regime, peaks at $\Sigma_0^2$.
+As discussed in Sect.~\ref{sec:model}, the peculiarity of our model is the non-trivial dependence of the dark matter annihilation cross-section with the dispersion velocity $\Sigma^2$, which, in the Breit-Wigner regime, peaks at $\Sigma_0^2$.
 The value of $\Sigma_0^2$ is set by the requirement $\Omega_\phi h^2 =\Omega_{\rm DM}h^2$.
-Using the scalings Eq.~\ref{eq:Oh2_approx_trough_decreasing} and Eq.~\ref{eq:Oh2_approx_trough_increasing} (also shown in the right panel of Fig.~\ref{fig:Omegah2_nokd_wkd}) implies that $\Sigma_0^2$ value scales as $g_x^{-4}$ for the left branch and as $\epsilon^{2}$ for the right branch.
-The resulting $\Sigma_0^2$ values are shown with a color scale, for these two cases, in the top right panels of Fig.~\ref{fig:pedaplotsDM1GeV_lowsol} and Fig.~\ref{fig:pedaplotsDM1GeV_highsol}.
+Using the scalings of Eq.~\ref{eq:Oh2_approx_trough_decreasing} and Eq.~\ref{eq:Oh2_approx_trough_increasing} (also shown in the right panel of Fig.~\ref{fig:Omegah2_nokd_wkd}) implies that $\Sigma_0^2$ scales as $g_x^{-4}$ for the left branch and as $\epsilon^{2}$ for the right branch.
+The resulting $\Sigma_0^2$ values are shown with a color scale, for these two cases, in the top-right panels of Fig.~\ref{fig:pedaplotsDM1GeV_lowsol} and Fig.~\ref{fig:pedaplotsDM1GeV_highsol}.
 As predicted by the scalings, we note the almost complete independence of $\Sigma_0^2$ values on $\epsilon$ and $g_x$ in the first and second case, respectively.

-0.1cm From the values of $\Sigma_0^2$, $g_x$ and $\epsilon$, we compute the corresponding DM annihilation cross-section today in the Milky Way $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$, evaluated for the dispersion velocity $\Sigma^2_{\rm MW}$.
-Strictly speaking, the chosen value for $\Sigma^2_{\rm MW}$ should depend on the position in the Milky Way (see e.g. \cite{Lacroix:2020lhn}).
+From the values of $\Sigma_0^2$, $g_x$ and $\epsilon$, we compute the corresponding DM annihilation cross-section today in the Milky Way $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$ in order to compare with observational limits and to set constraints on our model.
+For this, we use relation~\ref{eq:asv_1} and set the DM dispersion velocity $\Sigma$ equal to its value $\Sigma_{\rm MW}$ in the Milky Way halo.
+Strictly speaking, the chosen value for $\Sigma_{\rm MW}$ should depend on the position in the Milky Way (see e.g. \cite{Lacroix:2020lhn}).
 However, given that the X-ray constraints that we will be using are drawn from multiple lines of sight, for simplicity, we set $\Sigma^2_{\rm MW}$ to the fiducial value $3\times10^{-7}\;c^2$.
 This value is obtained for an isothermal DM halo accounting for a flat rotation curve with the typical $230\,\rm km/s$ circular velocity.
 We anticipate that $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$ is maximal at the Breit-Wigner peak, when the Milky Way dispersion velocity $\Sigma^2_{\rm MW}$ is of order the mass degeneracy parameter $\Sigma_{0}^{2}$.
 We display $\langle \sigma_{\rm ann} v \rangle_{\rm MW}$ with a color scale in the lower-left panels of Fig.~\ref{fig:pedaplotsDM1GeV_lowsol} and Fig.~\ref{fig:pedaplotsDM1GeV_highsol}, for the left and right branches, respectively.
 Hereafter, we discuss these two cases independently.